Oriental Daily News

 Oriental Daily News is a Chinese-language newspaper in Hong Kong.
 It was established in 1969 by Ma Sik-yu and Ma Sik-chun, and was one of the two newspapers published by the Oriental Press Group Limited (東方報業集團有限公司).
-Relative to other Hong Kong newspapers, Oriental Daily News has an older readership.

 History

 The paper was founded in 1969.
 Apple Daily was its main competitor.
 The newspaper's website was started in February 2002, and includes e-paper versions of Oriental Daily.
 The whole printed version is uploaded onto the web allowing people from all over the world to read.
 It is considered Pro-Beijing camp in its editorial stance.
+Relative to other Hong Kong newspapers, Oriental Daily News has an older readership, with an average reader age of 38 as of 2014.

 Content

 It has two editorials every day.
 The first one is called the 'Main Editorial' (正論), which is a typical newspaper editorial.
 The second one is called 'Kung Fu Tea' (功夫茶), which is written in the vernacular form of Cantonese, and is a daily critique of the misfits of the bureaucracy.